sbslee/fuc/README.rst

    $ fuc vcf_merge -h

-Below is the list of submodules available in API:
+Below is the list of submodules available in the fuc API:

 - **common** : The common submodule is used by other fuc submodules such as pyvcf and pybed.
 It also provides many day-to-day actions used in the field of bioinformatics.
 - **pybam** : The pybam submodule is designed for working with sequence alignment files (SAM/BAM/CRAM).
 It essentially wraps the `pysam <https://pysam.readthedocs.io/en/latest/api.html>`_ package to allow fast computation and easy manipulation.